What is the Self-Determination Program?

 How do I enroll in Self Determination?

 What is Orientation for the SDP?
-What is the difference between an Informational Meeting and the Orientation?

 How do I find out when and where Orientations are scheduled?